LucasDutraMendes/Data-Science-R/Titanic/README.md

 evaluation, and prediction to extract practical insights from the Titanic dataset.

+The analysis indicates that survival was strongly associated with passenger profile.
+Female passengers and passengers from higher classes had higher survival probabilities, while increasing age and a higher number of siblings or spouses aboard were associated with a lower survival probability, holding the other variables constant.

+Overall, the results show that survival outcomes differed substantially across passenger profiles, highlighting the value of logistic regression for identifying relevant patterns and groups within the dataset.

 ## Files

 - `01_GLM_Baseline_Model.R` - Data preparation, logistic regression,